Ria9929/Ria9929/README.md

 - ⭐⭐ Starstruck by the self-driving cars in 2019, I decided to transition to Computer Science and choose it as my career.
 I am a ML/AI - Software development aspirant.
 I firmly believe in the saying by Morgan Harper Nichols “There is a reason I am here, and that reason is bigger than me.
 So I will carry on with great faith beyond what I can see, in pursuit of bold courage on the adventure of the journey.” and thereby I am walking towards the journey with my optimism and quixotic behaviour.
 I am quite well-versed with Python and have been practising the thrill of using my programming skills to solve problems in creative ways.

-- Have experience in Technical content writing/documentation and interned in Python.
+- Have experience in Technical content writing/documentation and interned in Python and currently a Software Engineer at NatWest Group.

 - Started with competitive programming in 2021.
 Good at problem solving in Python as well as well-versed in Python data structures.
 Codechef:- https://www.codechef.com/users/ria99

-- 🌱 I’m currently learning Machine Learning and Artificial Intelligence algorithms as well as Optimization methods for Software engineering.
+- 🌱 I’m currently learning Machine Learning and Artificial Intelligence algorithms as well as Optimization methods as a Software Engineer.
 Would love some help and guidance for the same.

 - 👯 I’m looking to collaborate on Machine learning projects and more.
 If you're interested please reach out to me.